 |SW5 Older persons (over 65's) Residential Care Costs per week per resident

-Performance has improved in 2017/18 in two of our indicators and there are four where performance has declined.
+Performance has improved in 2017/18 in 2 of our indicators.
+There are 4 where performance has declined.

 Compare our performance, against other councils, on the My Local Council website.